Fat City (film): Casting

-Huston originally planned to cast Marlon Brando as Billy Tully and Beau Bridges as Ernie Munger.
-When Brando informed Huston repeatedly that he needed some more time to think about it, Huston finally came to the conclusion that the star wasn't really interested and looked for another actor until he finally cast the then relatively unknown Stacy Keach.
-Beau Bridges turned down the role, feeling he was too old to convincingly play an 18-year old, but recommended his younger brother Jeff to the part.
+Huston originally planned to cast 48 year-old Marlon Brando as Billy Tully and Beau Bridges as Ernie Munger.
+When Brando informed Huston repeatedly that he needed some more time to think about it, Huston finally came to the conclusion that the star wasn't really interested and looked for another actor until he finally cast the then relatively unknown 30 year-old Stacy Keach.
+Beau Bridges turned down the role, feeling he was too old to convincingly play an 18-year old, but recommended his younger brother, 23 year-old Jeff, for the part.

 Huston's cast several real-life boxers, some of them his old acquaintances, in supporting roles.
-Art Aragon (Babe Azzolino) was a former top lightweight contender, and Curtis Cokes (Earl) was the simultaneous WBA, WBC and The Ring World Welterweight Champion, though ironically his character isn't a boxer.
+Art Aragon (Babe Azzolino) was a former top lightweight contender, and Curtis Cokes (Earl) was the simultaneous WBA, WBC and The Ring world welterweight champion, though ironically his character isn't a boxer.
+Sixto Rodriguez Noriega, who played Keach's final opponent as Arcadio Lucero, was a professional boxer.
 Top boxing trainer Al Silvani was the film's fight choreographer, and appears in the film as a referee.
 Fat City was also the film debut of Candy Clark.

 Filming

-Like the novel by Leonard Gardner, the film was set in Stockton, California and shot mostly on location there.
-All of the original skid row depicted in the novel was demolished (West End Redevelopment) from 1964 to 1969.
+Like the novel by Leonard Gardner, the film was set in Stockton, California, and shot mostly on location there.
+All of the original skid row depicted in the novel was demolished (as part of the West End Redevelopment) from 1964 to 1969.
 Most of the skid row scenes were filmed in the outer fringe of the original skid row, which was torn down a year after Fat City was filmed in order to make way for the construction of the Ort Lofthus Freeway.

 Music

-The melancholic "Help Me Make It Through the Night" is sung by Kris Kristofferson at the beginning and end of the movie.
+The melancholic "Help Me Make It Through the Night" is sung by its composer, Kris Kristofferson, at the beginning and end of the movie.
 Marvin Hamlisch was the musical supervisor.

-Meaning of title

-In a 1969 interview with Life magazine, Leonard Gardner explained the meaning of the title of his novel.

-Lots of people have asked me about the title of my book.
-It's part of negro slang.
-When you say you want to go to Fat City, it means you want the good life.
-I got the idea for the title after seeing a photograph of a tenement in an exhibit in San Francisco.
-"Fat City" was scrawled in chalk on a wall.
-The title is ironic: Fat City is a crazy goal no one is ever going to reach.

-Fat City is also an old nickname for Stockton, California, where the novel and film are set.
-The nickname preceded Gardner's novel.